Skip to main content

 Bridge description

 The bridge was a faux cable-stayed bridge with a determinate prestressed concrete truss girder, as shown in Fig. 5a.
-The bridge had two spans, including a 53.0-m main span over an eight-lane roadway and a 30.2-m canal span [45].
-The walkway deck acts as the bottom flange, and the roof canopy acts as the top flange.
+The bridge had two spans, including a 53.0-m main span over an roadway and a 30.2-m canal span [50].
+The walkway deck acts as the bottom flange.
+The roof canopy acts as the top flange.
 The diagonal struts carry either compression or tension forces, based on angles and positions.
-An accelerated bridge construction method was adopted to erect the bridge over the roadway.
-After the tendons were stressed, a transporter was used to roll the main span into place and set it on the piers.
+An accelerated bridge construction method was adopted to erect the bridge.
+After the tendons were stressed, a transporter was used to roll the girder into place and set it on the piers.

 Fig. 5